Martin & Meditations on the South Valley

 Martín & Meditations on the South Valley is a semiautobiographical poetry collection or "novel in verse" written by Jimmy Santiago Baca and published in 1987.
 Contents of the book include an introduction by Denise Levertov, (poetry editor at Mother Jones to whom Baca sent his early poems while in prison), Martín, an epic poem in nine parts, Meditations on the South Valley, a continuation of Martín in twenty-eight parts, and two glossaries of Spanish words, phrases, and references in English.

 Content

 The content of Martín & Meditations on the South Valley draws largely from Baca's own life and experiences, though in her introduction, Denise Levertov warns against categorizing Baca as a "naive realist" and notes that Baca's poetry "manifests both an intense lyricism and that transformative vision which perceives the mythic and archetypal significance of life events".
-Both Martín and Meditations on the South Valley are written predominantly in first person past tense.
+Both Martín and Meditations on the South Valley are written predominantly in the first person past tense.